 There are weaknesses.
 Skyfall is merely a revenge flick.
 All of Bardem’s efforts are directed at killing M, which is not all that interesting.
 Moreover, Bardem not only wants to kill M, but he wants to do it face-to-face (early in the film, he proves how vulnerable she is by blowing up her London offices via computer).
 So, his master stroke (a hit on M as she testifies before a board of inquiry) seems unnecessarily elaborate given that if successful, he’s probably going to shoot her in the back in a confused firefight.

 The film is also heavy on exploring Bond’s psyche.
 We learn he is an orphan (thus, his wounds from M’s callousness are all the deeper).
 We also see his psychological interview (to determine his fitness for duty) and even the crawl space where he hid as a lad upon hearing of the death of his parents.
-The former has funny moments (including a clever word association; the psychologist says “murder” and Bond responds “employment”) but it also reveals Bond’s “Rosebud.”
-The latter feels too close, too modern.
+The interview has funny moments (including a clever word association; the psychologist says “murder” and Bond responds “employment”) but it also reveals Bond’s “Rosebud.”
+The revelation of the childhood hideout and trauma feels too close, too modern.

 Perhaps indicative of a future lighter touch, Skyfall closes with not only a Bond lightened by catharsis, but the introduction of a captivating new Moneypenny (Harris) and a report to his new boss, Ralph Fiennes.